 About CGOM14

 The International Conference on Crystal Growth of Organic Materials (CGOM) brings together scientists already experienced or beginners, to present and discuss their current work and also to identify new challenging research fields of industrial interest.
+The CGOM14 offers an informal atmosphere for networking and meeting international scientists from industry and academia.

 WHEN?